 Biography

-After two years at Hull City Faye briefly signed for Sabah FC in Malaysia, but his playing career ended in 2015.
+After two years at Hull City Faye briefly signed for Malaysian side Sabah FC, scoring once in 21 appearances before drawing his playing career to a close in the summer of 2015.

 Details